-The mission of The Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship, and public recognition.
+The mission of The Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship and public recognition.

-As the challenge of operating a business becomes more and more complex, The Jim Moran Institute is a continual source of education and expertise for both current and aspiring entrepreneurs.
-Through degree and minor programs in entrepreneurship, outreach programs in Florida, and complementary activities such as speakers and workshops, we currently serve 2,000 business and non-business majors on campus and more than 200 businesses in the community each year.
+As the challenge of operating a business becomes increasingly complex, The Jim Moran Institute remains a source of education and expertise for both current and aspiring entrepreneurs.
+Through degree and minor programs in entrepreneurship, outreach programs in Florida and complementary activities such as speakers and workshops, The Jim Moran Institute currently serves 2,000 students on campus and more than 200 businesses in the community each year.

-We also maintain one of the most extensive business development and outreach programs in the nation.
-Our faculty, staff, and students develop and serve aspiring entrepreneurs and business owners in the community through one-on-one consulting, monthly CEO roundtables and half-day development workshops at no charge.
-Since its inception, we have served more than 3,000 businesses across northwest Florida and south Georgia.
-And our commitment to advance entrepreneurship extends to several non-traditional communities as well.
-Working with Junior Achievement, we support an extensive youth development program aimed at developing future entrepreneurs that serves more than 1,600 youth in 16 high schools and elementary schools across Leon County annually.
-In addition, we are one of only eight programs in the nation to sponsor the widely acclaimed Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), an intensive program designed to teach entrepreneurship and business planning to disabled veterans returning from Iraq and Afghanistan.
+The Jim Moran Institute also maintains one of the most extensive business development and outreach programs in the nation.
+Faculty, staff and students develop and serve aspiring entrepreneurs and business owners in the community through consulting, monthly CEO Peer2Peer Groups and half-day development workshops at no charge.
+Since The Jim Moran Institute's inception, it has served more than 3,000 businesses across Florida and South Georgia.
+Its commitment to advance entrepreneurship extends to several non-traditional communities as well.
+Working with Junior Achievement Big Bend, it supports an extensive youth development program aimed at developing future entrepreneurs that has reached nearly 18,000 students in the Leon County area during the past 10 years.
+In addition, The Jim Moran Institute is one of only eight programs in the nation to sponsor the widely acclaimed Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), an intensive program designed to teach entrepreneurship and small business management to post-9/11 veterans with service-connected disabilities.

-- Florida State University’s position (both geographic and intellectual).
+- Florida State University’s position (both geographic and intellectual)

-- Strong student involvement and support.
+- Strong student involvement and support

-- Critical mass of faculty and business leaders committed to building future entrepreneurial leaders.
+- Critical mass of faculty and business leaders committed to building future entrepreneurial leaders